freeCodeCamp/freeCodeCamp/docs/how-to-setup-freecodecamp-locally.md

     ```shell
     git reset --hard upstream/master
     ```

-    **Important:**

-    If you have any outstanding PRs that you made from the `master` branch, you will lose them.

-    Get them, merged by a moderator, in such a case.
-And to avoid this, you should always work on a branch.

     Push this branch back to your origin, to have a clean history on your fork on GitHub: